daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 No, not here.

-***

 ## Lab evidence on *voluntary* provision of Public Goods

- Typical “Public Goods Experiment”
+One way Economists aim to 'test' models and their predictions is through 'laboratory experiments'.
+There is some disagreement over how we should interpret the results of these experiments and what in particular they tell us about the 'real world.'

+Here is a typical setup of what is often called a “Public Goods Experiment”:

-- Four undergraduates  seated at a table.
-Each given an 'endowment' of \$5.
+- Four undergraduates are seated at a table.
+Each is given an 'endowment' of \$5.^[The most common 'subject pool' for these experiments, e.g., at Exeter's Feele lab, are undergraduate students.
+The stakes are usually fairly low, although perhaps more of the order of £10 for a typical experiment today.]

-- Told that each can choose to invest some or all of it in a 'group project.'
+- They are told that each can choose to invest some or all of it in a 'group project.'^[Calling it an 'investment' is one 'frame' for this.
+Another is the 'contribution frame.'
+There is evidence that the language used, part of the 'frame',  leads to distinct behaviour, even where the incentives and all else are identical.]

 \
 \bigskip

 - Each simultaneously puts an amount between \$0 and \$5 in envelope.
-(Or via computer terminals).
+(Or via computer terminals).^[Usually these choices are made anonymously.]

-- Experimenter collects the “contributions” and doubles the total, divides this equally among the group.
+- Experimenter collects the 'investments' (or 'contributions') doubles the total,^[The 'return rate' varies across experiments] and divides this equally among the group.

+\textcolor{gray}{Before reading further, consider: what would you choose to contribute/invest?
+What do you think other people would typically do?}

+\bigskip

-- The private benefit from this “public good” = one half of total contributions.
+- Notice that the private benefit from this “public good” = one half of total contributions
-    - (But I only get back *half* of my own contribution)
+    - But I only get back *half* of my own contribution (We call this a 'marginal per capita return' of \frac{1}{2}.)\textcolor{gray}{Check this: consider how much more do I would get in total when I contribute another dollar?

+\bigskip

 ***